George Song

 Formatting Dates in JavaScript

-Do you automatically reach for Moment.js when you need to format dates?
-Or perhaps you prefer date-fns?
-But if you have basic formatting needs, don’t discount the built-in JavaScript tools.
+Do you automatically reach for Moment.js or date-fns when formatting dates?
+For basic needs, consider the built-in JavaScript tools instead.

 Use Case

 I’m displaying a date with each article on this site.
-The source of the date is an ISO date string, which looks like 2022-09-22T18:54:23.296Z.
-This is a typical format you’ll receive as part of an API response, for example.
+The source of the date is an ISO date string, which looks like 2025-04-20T19:15:25.550Z.
+This is a common format you’ll receive from APIs.

-While the ISO format is explicit and great for cross-boundary data exchange, it’s not display-friendly.
-Let’s show a localized date string instead.
+While ISO format is excellent for data exchange, it’s not user-friendly for display.
+Let’s localize it instead.

 Solution